Since May 1st, 2024, Apple requires all iOS apps to include a privacy manifest.

 For more details, see Privacy Manifest.

 InstantSearch, as you probably know, offers reactive UI widgets that automatically update when new search events occur.
-Internally, it uses aSearchable
+Internally, it uses aSearchable interface that takes care of making network calls to get search results.

-function that takes in a parameter that contains all the search query parameters, and then expects a callback to be called with the search results that you get from your backend.
-Let’s see how this works in action
+The most important method of that Searchable is a simple search() function that takes in a parameter that contains all the search query parameters and then expects a callback to be called with the search results that you get from your backend.

 Basic implementation of using a custom backend

-The most basic implementation of using a custom backend uses theDefaultSearchClient
+The most basic implementation of using a custom backend uses theDefaultSearchClient and requires you to implement just one method:

-.
-In this function, you use the query passed to you, make a network request to your backend server, transform the response into a SearchResults
+In this function, you use the query passed to you, make a network request to your backend server, transform the response into a SearchResults instance, and then finally call the searchResultsHandler callback with searchResults.

-callback with the searchResults.
-In case of error, you call the callback with the error.
 Here is an example using the Alamofire networking library.

 Swift

-instance.
-In case your response data is different than the original one returned by Algolia, especially in the case where you’re not using Algolia at all in your backend, then you can use one of our initializer of SearchResults such as SearchResults(nbHits:hits)
+SearchResultsinstance.
+If your response data is different than the original one returned by Algolia, especially if where you’re not using Algolia at all in your backend, use aSearchResultsinitializer such asSearchResults(nbHits:hits). - Call the

-function in order to instruct InstantSearch about the new search event, in this case the arrival of new search results, or an error.
+searchResultsHandlerfunction to instruct InstantSearch about the new search event, in this case the arrival of new search results, or an error.

-Integrate the custombackend
+Integrate the custom backend

 Swift